adriennedomingus/rails_engine/README.md

 * Clone the project down
 * `cd` into the project directory
 * `bundle`
 * To set up the database, run `rake db:create db:migrate db:import_csv` This imports data from included CSV files into the database, and may take several minutes.

 #### Test Suite

 The test suite is written in RSpec, and uses a combination of request specs and model specs.
-The entire suite can be run with `rspec`.
-You may need to run `rake db:migrate RAILS_ENV=test`.
+After running `rake db:migrate RAILS_ENV=test`, the entire suite can be run with `rspec`.

 A spec harness and instructions for its usage can be found [here](https://github.com/turingschool/rales_engine_spec_harness)